ArtHome12/vzmuinebot/README.md

 To disable restaurant `/hold12345...`

 Note.
 This is my first experience in learning the rust programming language and in bots, so the code is not very beautiful, it contains an excessive amount of copy-paste.
-Good luck!
+The code is written using https://github.com/teloxide/teloxide and deployed with https://github.com/emk/heroku-buildpack-rust Good luck!